 In addition to its academic degree programs, the college also sponsors the following interdisciplinary centers and institutes.
 For additional information, see the Research Centers section of the catalogue.

-- Center for Community Collaboration (co-sponsored with University Extended Education) - Center for Excellence in Science and Mathematic (co-sponsored with College of National Science and Mathematics) - Center for Successful Aging - Sports and Movement Institute
+- Center for Community Collaboration

+- Center for the Prevention of Childhood Obesity

+- Center for the Advancement of Responsible Youth Sports

+- Center for Successful Aging

+- Sports and Movement Institute